-If you attempted to logon to the system with your last name and physician license number and received a pop-up response that "5280 could not locate your profile," that means there is a disconnect between your information and the information we have in the system.
-For example, if you've recently moved to Colorado and haven't updated your address with the Colorado Board of Medical Examiners, your license will not register as local and therefore will be invalid.
-If you have registered your license at an address outside the seven metro counties, you will not be in our database.
-If you have a hard-to-spell last name, it's possible that the information we have from the state is incorrect and you will have trouble logging in.
+We get the database of all licensed physicians in the state from the Colorado Department of Regulatory Agencies and select the doctors located in the seven metro-area counties (Denver, Arapahoe, Broomfield, Boulder, Adams, Douglas, and Jefferson), which results in a list of more than 10,000 docs.
+If you attempted to log on to the system with your last name and physician license number and received a pop-up response that “5280 could not locate your profile,” that means there is a disconnect between your information and the information we have in the system.
+If you’ve recently moved to Colorado and haven’t updated your address with the Colorado Department of Regulatory Agencies, for example, your license will not register as local and therefore will be invalid.
+If you have registered your license at an address outside the seven metro-area counties, you will not be in our database.
+If you have a hard-to-spell last name or if you’ve recently changed your name, it’s possible the information we have from the state is incorrect and you will have trouble logging in.

-In the future, if you have difficulty logging into our system, please use the "comment" tool on the website and let us know.
-We're happy to work through the problem and get you voting.
+In the future, if you have difficulty logging in to our system, please use the “comment” tool on the website and let us know.
+We’re happy to work through the problem so you can vote.

 I’ve heard the list is rigged—that only doctors who advertise with 5280 make it.
 Is that true?

 Nope.
 The Top Doctors list is completely unaffected by which doctors advertise in the magazine.
-In fact, less than 1 percent of doctors on this year's list are advertisers.
-Doctors sometimes choose to advertise after they've been chosen for the list, but how much or if and when doctors choose to advertise are not taken into consideration.
+In fact, less than two percent of doctors on this year’s list are print advertisers (a handful more advertise online with 5280.com).
+Doctors sometimes choose to advertise after they’ve been chosen for the list, but how much or if and when doctors choose to advertise are not taken into consideration.
+Period.

 How are the medical specialties chosen?

-Through the years we've worked to improve Top Doctors by updating the categories, increasing the number of surveys, and considering suggestions from health-care professionals.
-In recent years, we've refined our categories to include only specialties approved by the American Board of Medical Specialties (although not every ABMS specialty is included).
-This system for choosing categories eases the confusion among doctors filling out the survey, as well as reduces the amount of lobbying we get from doctors and hospitals that'd like us to include some rather obscure specialties.
+Through the years we’ve worked to improve Top Doctors by updating the categories, increasing the number of eligible voters, and considering suggestions from health-care professionals.
+For nearly a decade, our categories have included only specialties approved by the American Board of Medical Specialties (although we do not include every American Board of Medical Specialties specialty).
+This system for choosing categories eases the confusion among doctors filling out the survey and reduces the amount of lobbying we get from doctors and hospitals that’d like us to include some more obscure specialties.

 So why aren’t categories such as chiropractic and podiatry ever included?

-While these areas of medicine are completely relevant and respectable, our list is a physician-only (MDs and DOs) directory.
+Although these areas of medicine are completely relevant, respectable, and necessary, our list is a physician-only (M.D.s and D.O.s) directory.

 Does 5280 check out all the doctors on the list?